Crossroads Christian Communications

 Crossroads Christian Communications is a Canadian non-profit charitable corporation located in Burlington, Ontario, Canada.
-100 Huntley Street, the flagship television program of Crossroads was founded by Rev. David Mainse and is the longest running daily Christian television program in Canada.
+100 Huntley Street, the flagship television program of Crossroads was founded by David Mainse and is the longest running daily Christian television program in Canada.
 Crossroads interacts with its viewers via 24/7 prayer lines, and it has also been a not-for-profit aid agency for over 25 years, having responded in times of natural disaster worldwide, raising funds and partnering with on-site, non-government organizations for emergency relief and long-term rebuilding strategies.